-The above estimate does not allow for travel time associated with attendance at Committee meetings.
+The above estimate does not allow for travel time associated with attendance at in-person Committee meetings.

-In addition, each Committee member has additional administrative work relating to the maintenance of all the confidential documents associated with the work of the Committee.
-Currently, there are some 511 active files.
-The typical file is 13 to 15 pages in length and is updated usually once a year and during the selection process for the judicial vacancy if that person has applied.
+In addition, each Committee member has additional administrative work relating to the maintenance of the confidential documents associated with the work of the Committee.